UPstartDeveloper/herd-immunity/ReadMe.md

 ## Running Analysis Programs (CLI)

 The program is designed to be run from the command line.
-You can do this by running `python3 simulation.py` followed by the command line arguments in the following order, separated by spaces:
+You can do this by navigating to the ```web/analysis/``` directory.
+Then, execute
+`python3 simulation.py` followed by the command line arguments in the following order, separated by spaces:
  {population size} {vacc_percentage} {virus_name} {mortality_rate} {repro_rate} {optional: number of people initially infected (default is 1)}